 - Service Learning Internship - Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities (National Service Learning Clearinghouse).
 Students work with the College to Career Center and Environmental and Earth Sciences faculty to arrange the internship.

 - Research Option - Provides the opportunity to work with a Doane faculty member on a research project inside the Lied Science and Mathematics Building.

-- Student Teaching - Environmental Science majors completing the Science Teaching emphasis apply student teaching as their capstone.
-Students begin this emphasis during their first semester as freshmen at Doane and satisfy Secondary Education requirements.
+- Student Teaching - Environmental Science majors completing the Science Teaching option apply student teaching as their capstone.
+Students begin this option during their first semester as freshmen at Doane and satisfy Secondary Education requirements.

 Doane is a University Affiliate of the National Council for Science and the Environment and the Council of Environmental Deans and Directors.
 The university is a member of the EcoLeaders program and has signed the American College & University Presidents' Climate Commitment.

 Doane Environmental and Earth Sciences Department graduates are sought-after by employers and graduate programs.
 In part this is because undergraduate research is emphasized in the program and encompasses alternative energy, agriculture, wildlife biology, water and air quality, and earth science.
 Included in the curriculum is a research opportunity which begins in the junior year with preparation of a research proposal and selection of a mentor.
 The project is then completed during the following two semesters of the senior year and culminates in presentation at meetings which include Doane MindExpo.
 Students participate in paid summer research experiences, which support students doing research with faculty.